Carta was just valued at $1.7 billion by Andreessen Horowitz, in a deal some see as rich – TechCrunch

 This newest business conveys the impression that big things are coming, though it doesn’t sound exactly like a private stock market as Ward describes it, either.
 Primarily, it won’t provide the relative transparency that stock markets do.
 We don’t think that’s the case, anyway.
 Ward was somewhat dismissive of questions we asked about how Carta’s newest business will be fundamentally different than that of secondary players in the market that are already making it possible for shareholders to value and transact shares.

-Indeed, though Carta says it’s changing how assets are acquired, valued, and transacted, Ward also did not respond to several simple follow-up queries sent to him on Friday about the mechanics of this new business, dubbed CartaX.
+Indeed, though Carta says it’s changing how assets are acquired, valued and transacted, Ward also did not respond to several simple follow-up queries sent to him on Friday about the mechanics of this new business, dubbed CartaX.
 Instead, he thanked us for our efforts to understand and articulate Carta’s business.
 Meanwhile, his press team told us it was limited in what it can say about how CartaX operates for now.

 Carta has savvy investors.
-In addition to Andreessen Horowitz, this newest round includes Lightspeed Venture Partners Carta, Goldman Sachs Principal Strategic Investments, Tiger Global, Thrive Capital, and earlier backers Tribe Capital, Menlo Ventures, and Meritech Capital.
+In addition to Andreessen Horowitz, this newest round includes Lightspeed Venture Partners, Goldman Sachs Principal Strategic Investments, Tiger Global, Thrive Capital and earlier backers Tribe Capital, Menlo Ventures and Meritech Capital.

-No doubt that in valuing the company, they took into account that Solium — a Canada-based software-as-a-service for stock administration, financial reporting, and compliance that was publicly traded — sold for $900 million in cash earlier this year to Morgan Stanley.
+No doubt that in valuing the company, they took into account that Solium — a Canada-based software-as-a-service for stock administration, financial reporting and compliance that was publicly traded — sold for $900 million in cash earlier this year to Morgan Stanley.
 That’s roughly double Carta’s total funding so far of $447 million.

-If they were viewing the company based on its potential as a kind of more liquid market, they must also have considered that the parent company of both the NYSE and the Chicago Stock Exchange, has a market cap of $6.28 billion.
+If they were viewing the company based on its potential as a kind of more liquid market, they must also have considered that the parent company of both the NYSE and the Chicago Stock Exchange has a market cap of $6.28 billion.

 Perhaps most important to them, Carta is now as well-positioned as anyone to capture and cater to the growing number of privately held companies looking to provide more of their employees liquidity and to cash out early investors.
 Add to the mix a mega-round and a star board member, and the company may well get to where Ward and his investors want it to go.